What is Economy Delight on Virgin Atlantic?

 Unfortunately there isn’t currently an option to use points to upgrade from Classic to Delight, however below is the required points for an upgrade from either Classic or Delight to either Premium or Upper Class.
 I’m not sure why you would spend more to book Delight to then upgrade using points but Virgin Atlantic give you the option…

 So to upgrade from Classic to Premium you’d need a minimum of 17,400 points for a return trip.
 Most people believe that this is relatively difficult to achieve – well they are wrong!
-The (free for the first year) American Express Gold Card (reviewed here) comes with a sign-up bonus of 20,000 points which can then be transferred to Virgin Atlantic Flyer Club when you spend £2,000 in the first 3 months.
-You can boost this to 22,000 points by using this link to sign up.
-If there’s two people travelling you may both want to sign up to earn 44,000 points…
+The (free for the first year) American Express Gold Card (reviewed here) comes with a sign-up bonus of 10,000 points (historically 20,000 points) which can then be transferred to Virgin Atlantic Flyer Club when you spend £3,000 in the first 3 months.
+You can boost this to 12,000 points by using this link to sign up.
+With the boosted rate and earning 1 point for every £1 spent, by spending £5,400 on the card you’d earn enough points for your free upgrade to Premium.
+If there’s two people travelling you may both want to sign up…

 Virgin Economy Delight Review Summary

 The Virgin Atlantic Economy Delight benefits over Classic include priority boarding, priority check in and additional legroom, however personally for me these features wouldn’t be worth the additional premium of £40 per flight.
-That said, if you’re really seeking to treat yourself and would like to upgrade from economy you may be best off using Virgin Flyer Club Miles to upgrade an Economy Classic (not Delight) to Premium… don’t forget to make the most of the American Express Gold Card which comes with an incredibly generous sign-up bonus of 20,000 points (22,000 if you use this link) which can easily be transferred to Virgin Flyer Club at a rate of 1:1.
+That said, if you’re really seeking to treat yourself and would like to upgrade from economy you may be best off using Virgin Flyer Club Miles to upgrade an Economy Classic (not Delight) to Premium… don’t forget to make the most of the American Express Gold Card which comes with a generous sign-up bonus of 10,000 points (12,000 if you use this link) which can easily be transferred to Virgin Flyer Club at a rate of 1:1.